mgliewe/qrnds/README.md

 Main development target is linux, using a debian-ish distribution.
 Ports to other OS, mainly MS-Windows, are feasable, but not planned for the near future.

-A Hardware abstraction layer trys to de-couple hardware specifics from the core implementation.
+A Hardware abstraction layer tries to de-couple hardware specifics from the core implementation.

 ## Examples